aboutcode-org/univers/README.rst

 This software is licensed under a mix of origin each using their onw license.
 All these licenses apply as the code as been refactored and remixed significantly.

-Copyright nexB Inc. and others.
+- Copyright nexB Inc. and others.
-Copyright 2017 The Climate Corporation (https://climate.com)
+- Copyright (c) 2018 Peter Odding.
-Copyright 2013 Agustin Henze <tin@sluc.org.ar>
+- Copyright 2017 The Climate Corporation (https://climate.com)
-Copyright (c) 2018 Peter Odding.
+- Copyright (c) 2014-2019 Security Innovation, Inc
-Copyright (c) 2014-2019 Security Innovation, Inc
+- Copyright 2013 Agustin Henze <tin@sluc.org.ar>

 Note that the tests/ may also contain files using other FOSS licenses.